-The fourth example of Williamson's and Miller's wrong doing related to the "Settlement Amount" available for allocation to the Waggoners pertains to client W89 who received a gross settlement allocation of \$4,112,247.72 on her disbursement statement.
-Williamson's and Miller's gross settlement allocation to the W89/ exceeded the allocation to the Waggoners by \$1,103,286 even though Miller knew and has admitted that Barthel Waggoner's injuries (W77) were comparable and in fact more compensable than injuries sustained by client W89.
-(Miller Depo., E. vol. 32, pp. 203-204; Exhibit 6 referenced therein, vol. 2, pp. 263-64).
-The fact client W89 received a gross settlement allocation of \$1,103,286 more than the Waggoners despite comparable injuries is even more disturbing because, under the fee sharing agreement with Williamson in place for client W89, Miller received a 30% greater fee percentage from client W89's gross settlement amount than from the Waggoners' gross settlement amount.
-(Miller Depo.
-Exhibit 6, E. vol. 2, pp. 263-64).
-This over-allocation of the aggregate settlement funds to W89 depleted the funds available for distribution to the Waggoners.
+Example No. 4 - Client W89 received a preferential "Settlement Amount" of \$4,112,247.72 on her disbursement statement.
+Williamson's and Miller's allocation to client W89 exceeded the allocation to the Waggoners by \$1,103,286 even though Miller knew and has admitted that Barthel Waggoner's injuries (W77) were comparable and in fact more compensable than injuries sustained by client W89.
+The fact client W89 received \$1,103,286 more than the Waggoners despite comparable injuries is even more disturbing in light of the fact Miller's portion of the total attorney's fee for W89 was 30% compared to only 10% of the attorney's fee deducted from the Waggoners' "Settlement Amount."
+This over-allocation of the aggregate settlement funds to W89 depleted the funds available for disbursement to the Waggoners.

-Third, "Attorney(s)" and "Attorney's Fee (45%)" indicates only Williamson as the attorney of record and as the recipient of the attorney's fee of \$1,354,032.79 based upon a forty-five (45%) contingency fee.
-As noted previously, Miller and Blackmon were also enrolled as counsel of record despite the lack of disclosure to the Waggoners and each received a portion of the attorney's fee of \$1,354,032.79.
-(Williamson Depo., E. vol. 1, p.
-138).
-Again through discovery rather than through full disclosure from Defendant Williamson during the course of the Annette Williams litigation, the Waggoners uncovered the actual distribution of the \$1,354,032.79 attorney fee deducted from the gross settlement amount: Miller received ten (10%) percent; Blackmon received twenty (20%) percent, and Williamson received seventy (70%) percent.
-(Williamson Depo., E. vol. 1, pp. 49, 50, and 138-139).
-Also through discovery, the Waggoners found that Williamson had set different attorney fee percentages for other clients and that Miller and Williamson had different fee sharing arrangements in place between them for the different clients participating in the aggregate settlement.
-(E. vol. 3, p.
-378).
-For example, as mentioned above, Miller received 30% of the attorney's fee deducted from the gross settlement allocated to client W89.
-Additionally, the attorney fees paid by the Mississippi versus the Washington, D.C. and Virginia clients were grossly disproportionate to one another per the testimony of expert accountant Donna Ingram (Ingram Affidavit, E. vol. 4, p.
-552).
+Third, the line items "Attorney(s)" and "Attorney's Fee (45%)" on the Waggoners' Disbursement Statement indicate that only Williamson was the attorney of record and that he alone received the attorney's fee of \$1,354,032.79 based upon a forty-five (45%) contingency fee.
+The Representation Agreement Barthel Waggoner signed contains a graduated fee schedule.
+Williamson did not ever explain to the Waggoners' the basis for his having charged a forty-five (45%) contingency fee.
+As noted previously, Miller and Blackmon were also enrolled as counsel of record despite the lack of disclosure to the Waggoners and each received a portion of the attorney's fee of \$1,354,032.79.58 Again through discovery rather than through full disclosure from Defendant Williamson during the course of the Annette Williams litigation, the Waggoners uncovered the actual distribution of the \$1,354,032.79 attorney fee deducted from the gross settlement amount: Miller received ten (10%) percent; Blackmon received twenty (20%) percent, and Williamson received seventy (70%) percent.59

+56 Miller Depo., E. vol. 2, pp. 203-204; Exhibit 6 referenced therein, E. vol. 2, pp. 263-64.

+57 Miller Depo.
+Exhibit 6, E. vol. 2, pp. 261-64.